oVirt/ovirt-site/source/feature/network-custom-properties.html.md

 Note that preset custom property keys will exist for ethtool options (shown) and bridge options.

-OPTIONAL: In addition, as part of the feature it might be a good idea to allow setting custom properties per logical network (on the DC level), and not only on the assignment of a network on a physical device.
+OPTIONAL: As part of the feature it might be a good idea to allow setting custom properties per logical network (on the DC level), and not only on the assignment of a network on a physical device.
 These custom properties on the logical network will serve as a "mold", to be used by default when assigning the network to a device.

 ![](ethtool_networks.png "ethtool_networks.png")